Who Designs Democracy? | Screening & Keynote with Maximina Juson

 One Person, One Vote? is an entertaining, illuminating, and nonpartisan film unveiling the complexities of the Electoral College–the uniquely American and often misunderstood constitutional mechanism for electing a president.

 Most Americans are confused by the Electoral College and have never met a presidential elector.
-The film follows four from Colorado state – a Republican, a Democrat, a Green Party elector, and a bona fide elector for Kanye West.
+The film follows four from Colorado – a Republican, a Democrat, a Green Party elector, and a bona fide elector for Kanye West.

 One Person, One Vote? puts a human face on the Electoral College, exploring its constitutional origins, how it operates in practice, and contemporary reform efforts such as the National Popular Vote Interstate Compact.
 The film is nonpartisan and interwoven with historical vignettes featuring leading scholars who examine the Electoral College’s roots in the political compromises of the founding era—including the role of slavery—and its lasting impact on American politics and society.